Carney revamps Bank of England, says will avoid past 'flaws'

 Carney said the Bank would work more with outside researchers as a way to improve its forecasting and analysis functions, which have come under criticism in the wake of the financial crisis.

-He also said the Bank would review the case for releasing transcripts of policy meetings after some years, something the U.S. Federal Reserve does and which would help make the BoE more transparent.
+He also said the Bank would review the case for releasing transcripts of policy meetings after some years, something the U.S. Federal Reserve does and which would help make the Bank more transparent.

 (Reporting by William Schomberg and David Milliken; Editing by Ruth Pitchford)